This Whimsical Florida Town Has A Hidden Fairy Trail & It's The 'Psychic Capital Of The World'

-You can explore the most whimsical trail in Florida this fall.
-The Fairy Trail in Cassadaga, part of the Cassadaga Spiritualist Camp, is brimming with colorful fairy wings, gnomes, flowers, and fairy dust.
-You can hike this trail and step into an enchanted world of fairies.
+The place is home to a Spiritualist Camp that has a hidden Fairy Trail brimming with colorful fairy wings, gnomes, flowers, and fairy dust.
+You can hike this trail and step into the enchantment of the town.

 The Cassadaga Spiritualist Camp was established in 1894 to teach people about spiritualism and encourage self-exploration, according to the camp's website.
-All are welcome, whether they are "a believer, a skeptic, or simply curious" about spirituality.
+All are welcome, whether you are "a believer, a skeptic, or simply curious" about their practices.

 It's referred to as "The Psychic Capital of the World" because of its significant population of mediums and spiritual healers in touch with nature and its laws.

 There are crystal shops, a Haunted History Museum, and even an old witch's cottage.

 This town truly is unlike any other and it might get you in touch with mystical beings you might not have known existed!

 This article has been updated since it was originally published on September 3, 2019.